bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/install.md

 ###
 Multi-Site Instructions
-> Looking for multi-site instructions?
-See [Multi Site Setup](/bigcommerce-for-wordpress/setup/multi-site).
+> For multi-site instructions, see [Multi Site Setup](/bigcommerce-for-wordpress/setup/multi-site).

 </div>
 </div>
 </div>

-After you’ve created your new channel name, the initial product sync will begin and you can begin configuring your plugin settings.
+After you have created your new channel name, the initial product sync will begin and you can begin configuring your plugin settings.